delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 This post is concered with rejection from a job, and never mentions the Coronavirus as a reason for the rejection.

-From this pattern, we see engagement rise when the top posts concern the pandemic,(April's top post had about 500 points more than previuos months' top posts) a health and economic threat every user was feeling.
+From this pattern, we see engagement rise when the top posts concern the pandemic,(April's top post had about 500 points more than previous months' top posts) a health and economic threat every user was feeling.

 ## *Language Landscape* of Posts Before March 2020: